radiantearth/stac-spec/api-spec/api-spec.md

 If the `/stac/search` endpoint is implemented, it is **required** to add a link with the `rel` type set to `search` to the `links` array in `GET /stac` that refers to the search endpoint in the `href` property.

-## Filter Parameters
+## Filter Parameters and Fields

-Unless otherwise noted by **Path-only**, these filters are passed as query string, form, or JSON entity parameters.
-Query and form parameters should use comma-separated string values.
-JSON entity parameters should use JSON Arrays.
+Unless otherwise noted by **Path-only**, these filters are passed as query string parameters, form parameters, or JSON entity fields.
+For filters that represent a set of values, query and form parameters should use comma-separated string values and JSON entity attributes should use JSON Arrays.

 | Parameter    | Type             | APIs       | Description        |
 | -----------  | ---------------- | ---------- | ---------------------- |